-When Pacific Gas & Electric (PG&E) raised the specter of bankruptcy earlier this summer, the investor-owned utility expected extensive charges related to liabilities from wildfires in 2017 and earlier, which were still being assessed and challenged.
+When Pacific Gas & Electric (PG&E) raised the specter of bankruptcy last summer, the investor-owned utility expected extensive charges related to liabilities from wildfires in 2017 and earlier, which were still being assessed and challenged.

-The utility secured $5.5 billion in financing, with an option to extend, to fund its operations during bankruptcy proceeding, despite the efforts of California's governors and utility regulators to avoid bankruptcy.
-PG&E expects the proceeding to last up to two years, while also facing extensive litigation regarding the wildfires.
+In January, PG&E secured $5.5 billion in financing to fund its operations during bankruptcy proceedings, which it expects to last up to two years, while also facing extensive litigation regarding the wildfires.

 PG&E's case was assigned to Federal Judge Dennis Montali, of the Northern District of California Bankruptcy Court — the same judge from PG&E's first bankruptcy declaration.
 However, the 2001 bankruptcy stemmed from the California energy crisis and was considered unavoidable as the utility hemorrhaged money.